 All Autocomplete packages are available on the npm registry.

-If you don't want to use a package manager, you can use a standalone endpoint:
+If you don't use a package manager, you can use the HTML

 The Autocomplete library provides the

 autocomplete-theme-classic package so that you can have sleek styling out of the box.

 If you want a custom theme, you can use this classic theme and customize it with CSS variables.
 You can also create a new theme entirely using the classic theme as a starting point.